Sue: Great. Invisible monsters again. I bet this is another cheap one.

 Sue: Oh, that.
-Well, either it’s got something to do with the Silence, the place was falling apart due to budget cuts, or they were having a bad day in the studio and they couldn’t get the effect to work properly.
-Look, Neil, there’s a talking dog on screen –
+Well, either it’s got something to do with the Silence, the place was falling apart due to budget cuts, or they were having a bad day in the studio and they couldn’t get the effect to work.
+Look, Neil, there’s a talking dog on screen…

 Me: It’s not a talking dog.
 It’s a personal computer that just happens to look like a dog.

-Sue: Can this bloke ever pose naturally?
+Sue: Can’t this bloke pose naturally?
 It’s absurd.
 Every time we see this character, he looks like he’s modelling for the Grattan catalogue.

-K9 is infected by the virus and he shoots Leela in the head (we think).
+When K9 is infected by the virus, he shoots Leela in the head.

-Sue: I bet they are having a nightmare in the studio.
-This looks rushed to me.
+Sue: This looks rushed to me.
 Was K9 supposed to miss her head by a mile?
 Was that intentional?
-I like K9′s ticker-tape, though: it looks like his tongue.
+I like his ticker-tape, though; it looks like his tongue.
 That’s clever.
 Ticker-tongue.

-With half the cast now under the thrall of the virus, Sue is beginning to lose patience with the make-up.
+With half the cast now under the thrall of the virus, Sue begins to lose patience with the make-up.

-Sue: They look like they are all going to a masquerade ball.
-Lady Ga Ga would really suit this look.
+Sue: They look like they’re going to a masquerade ball.
+Lady Gaga would suit that.
 Just give her some sequins and false eyelashes and she’d be away.
-The green latex could be optional.
+The green latex would be optional, obviously.

-The Doctor and Leela continue to hunt down the source of the infection.
+The Doctor and Leela hunt down the source of the infection.

-Sue: So will we actually see the virus at some point?
+Sue: Will we actually see the virus at some point?

 Me: Yes, you’ll see it in a minute.
 Be patient.

-I have to stifle a fit of the giggles as I think about it.
-I’m sorry, I couldn’t help it.
+I stifle a fit of the giggles.
+I’m sorry, I can’t help it.